 Along the way I switched to “The MG God” for my regular check-ups.
 It’s a bit of a hike, but this doctor has never kept me waiting 2 hours after a silver covered platter got rolled in for him to sup on, while reception mumbled things along the lines of “he’s doing it again.”
 Nor has the current neurology staff ever left me waiting in a room, forgotten, after the doctor has long since left for the day.
 Ahhhhh yes.
 Fun times.
 I am still thankful for that doctor not having served up another misdiagnosis.

 A Welcomed Hug

-I did show improvement post-thymectomy, and my husband and I were able to have some grand adventures.
+I did show improvement post-thymectomy (update: at first).
+My husband and I were able to have some grand adventures.
 I even got a huge hug from an artist idol, Isaiah Zagar, when we visited Philadelphia’s Magic Gardens – The Gardens are an affirming and inspiring location of respite for me to this day.

 Zagar saw me with the very fresh scar and was impressed that I’d made the trip.
 It was like unexpectedly stumbling on a dream in the middle of Philly, when we happened upon the South Street location.
+Ironically, “stumbling” can be a Myathenia Gravis symptom.
 We did not know it was a lot open for touring and wondered what gnome or wizard might live behind the gate.
 For me it was art therapy and an illustrating experience of how I strive to forge forward instead of crying in my soup.
 Years later I showed this master my portfolio, and he sent a very kind letter with a drawing and the encouraging words “Keep on keeping on.”
 That’s where things stood for about five years.
 But not all good things last.